HowardALandman/QTD/src/tdc7201/README.md

     read24(reg)

-Low-level routine to read a 24-bit value from an 24-bit chip register.
+Low-level routine to read a 24-bit value from a 24-bit chip register.

     read_regs1()